Sakubek1337/MsDesk/README.md

 # MSDesk
 ### From Mambetkadyrov S.

-This is a desktop application which has its own To-Do list and chatting feature between users. <br>
+This is a desktop application which has its own To-Do list and chatting feature between users . <br>
 At first, you need to register/login (Screenshot 1) .<br>
 After logging in you will find yourself on the main page of the app (Screenshot 2) .<br> Here you can use its: <br>